kyubisation/angular-server-side-configuration/README.md

 (Missing environment variables will be represented by null).
 This should be done on the host serving the bundled angular files.

-### AOT
+### AoT
-This will not work in Module.forRoot or Module.forChild scripts or parameters.
+By default, this will not work in Module.forRoot or Module.forChild scripts or parameters.
-These are build time only due to AOT restrictions.
+These are build time only due to AoT restrictions.

+With `ngssc wrap-aot ng build ...` it is however possible to retain the configuration, by replacing the environment variables with tokens during the AoT build and reverting afterwards.
+(See [CLI wrap-aot](#wrap-aot))

 ## Getting Started
 ```